-The mechanism of the effects of Pletal (cilostazol) on the symptoms of intermittent claudication is not fully understood.
-Pletal (cilostazol) and several of its metabolites are cyclic AMP (cAMP) phosphodiesterase III inhibitors (PDE III inhibitors), inhibiting phosphodiesterase activity and suppressing cAMP degradation with a resultant increase in cAMP in platelets and blood vessels, leading to inhibition of platelet aggregation and vasodilation, respectively.
+PLETAL and several of its metabolites inhibit phosphodiesterase III activity and suppress cAMP degradation with a resultant increase in cAMP in platelets and blood vessels, leading to inhibition of platelet aggregation and vasodilation, respectively.

-In dogs or cynomolgous monkeys, cilostazol increased heart rate, myocardial contractile force, and coronary blood flow as well as ventricular automaticity, as would be expected for a PDE III inhibitor.
+In dogs or cynomolgus monkeys, cilostazol increased heart rate, myocardial contractile force, and coronary blood flow as well as ventricular automaticity, as would be expected for a PDE III inhibitor.
 Left ventricular contractility was increased at doses required to inhibit platelet aggregation.
 A-V conduction was accelerated.
-In humans, heart rate increased in a dose-proportional manner by a mean of 5.1 and 7.4 beats per minute in patients treated with 50 and 100 mg b.i.d., respectively.
-In 264 patients evaluated with Holter monitors, numerically more cilostazol-treated patients had increases in ventricular premature beats and non-sustained ventricular tachycardia events than did placebo-treated patients; the increases were not dose-related.
+In humans, heart rate increased in a dose-proportional manner by a mean of 5.1 and 7.4 beats per minute in patients treated with 50 and 100 mg twice daily, respectively.

 Cilostazol is 95 - 98% protein bound, predominantly to albumin.
-The mean percent binding for 3,4-dehydro-cilostazol is 97.4% and for 4´-trans-hydroxy-cilostazol is 66%.
+The binding for 3,4-dehydro-cilostazol is 97.4% and for 4-trans-hydroxy-cilostazol is 66%.
 Mild hepatic impairment did not affect protein binding.
-The free fraction of cilostazol was 27% higher in subjects with renal impairment than in normal volunteers.
+The free fraction of cilostazol was 27% higher in subjects with renal impairment than in healthy volunteers.
 The displacement of cilostazol from plasma proteins by erythromycin, quinidine, warfarin, and omeprazole was not clinically significant.

-The total and unbound oral clearances, adjusted for body weight, of cilostazol and its metabolites were not significantly different with respect to age and/or gender across a 50-to-80-year-old age range.
+The total and unbound oral clearances, adjusted for body weight, of cilostazol and its metabolites were not significantly different with respect to age (50 to 80 years) or gender.

 Population pharmacokinetic analysis suggests that smoking decreased cilostazol exposure by about 20%.